rodrigocruz13/b_st/README.md

 ### Current features
-* Load the out.txt file
+* Loads the out.txt file
 * Calculates the slope (m) and y intersection (b) for each user and range
 * Generates a quote of U units for user ID
-* Shows 15 cheapests cuotation for that number of units u.
+* Shows 15 cheapests quotation for that number of units u.

 ## Files